mikaeilorfanian/lightning/articles/self-driving-vehicle.md

     :::bash
     (Pdb) next
     > tvsclsdbg.py(8)call_some_methods()
-    -> obj.cant_do_it()
+    -> obj.blah()
     (Pdb)

 Python ran `obj.just_do_it()` and still no errors were thrown.
-Finally, we try to call the non-existing `cant_do_it()` method:
+Finally, we try to call the non-existing `blah()` method:

     :::bash
     (Pdb) next
-    AttributeError: 'A' object has no attribute 'cant_do_it'
+    AttributeError: 'A' object has no attribute 'blah'
     > tvsclsdbg.py(8)call_some_methods()
-    -> obj.cant_do_it()
+    -> obj.blah()
     (Pdb)

 And we crashed as we tried to invoke the non-existing method.
 This is what duck-typing means.
 The methods and attributes you call are not resolved until you execute the line that makes those calls.
-You might be wondering why this is a big deal?
+You might be wondering why this is a big deal.
 Read on.

 ## Duck-typing Makes Code User-friendly
 It is a well-known principle of object oriented programming that relying on interfaces is better than relying on implementation (more on this later).
 Duck-typing allows you to take this idea to an extreme because the compiler and interpreter don’t care about the class of objects you pass around in your program!
 As a result you can write code that’s powerful yet user friendly.